 In case you didn’t know, one of the judges on our nation’s highest court lives with type 1 diabetes.
-That is Justice Sonia Sotomayor, who joined the Supreme Court of the United States a whole decade ago (wow!) in 2009.
-She was diagnosed with T1D at age 7 and over the years has been working to raise diabetes awareness — both intentionally and as a byproduct of being on that bench.
+That is Justice Sonia Sotomayor, one of the nine people serving on the Supreme Court of the United States (SCOTUS).
+She was diagnosed with T1D at only 7 years old and since putting on the black judicial robe she’s been working to raise diabetes awareness — both intentionally and as a byproduct of being on the bench.

-From the candid autobiography she penned several years ago to her newest children’s books released in late 2018, Justice Sotomayor has served as an inspiration to the D-Community, showing that “You Can Do This” at the highest level, despite living with a chronic condition like T1D.
+From the candid autobiography she penned several years ago to her diabetes-focused children’s books released in late 2018, Justice Sotomayor has served as an inspiration to the D-Community.
+She shows that “You Can Do This” at the highest level, despite living with a chronic condition like T1D.
 The fact that she’s the first Latina on the court and at the time of her confirmation, was only the third woman ever named to the SCOTUS, makes her even more of a game-changer.

-She’s been in the news for her type 1 diabetes life occasionally over the years, from book promotions to the news of her hypoglycemia event that required paramedics’ help, and when she started using a CGM and the smartphone app beeped during the court’s oral arguments.
+She’s been in the news for her T1D life occasionally over the years, from book promotions to the news of her hypoglycemia event that required paramedics’ help, and when she started using a continuous glucose monitor (CGM) and her smartphone app beeped during the court’s oral arguments.

 All in all, it’s great having a D-peep on the nation’s highest bench.
-But that doesn’t stop the misinformation on diabetes from flowing — ongoing since Sotomayor was first nominated by President Barack Obama more than a decade ago.
+But that doesn’t stop the misinformation on diabetes from flowing — ongoing since Sotomayor was first nominated by President Barack Obama in 2009.